mani-miriyala28/github-contribution-calendar/README.md

 | year              | number             | -                            | Default selected year                   |
 | onYearChange      | function           | -                            | Year change handler                     |

-## Error Handling

-The component provides clear error messages for various scenarios:

-- Invalid username: When the provided GitHub username doesn't exist
-- Invalid token: When the token is invalid, expired, or doesn't have required permissions
-- API rate limiting: When GitHub API rate limit is exceeded
-- Network errors: When there are connectivity issues

 ## Security Best Practices

 1. **Token Security**: